binary-husky/unreal-map/SetupDocker.md

 # Successful if you see >>
 #   * xrdp-sesman is running
 #   * xrdp is running

+# note: if multiple instances of hmp-docker is running,
+# you should modify following settings to avoid port collision into some value that is not default:
+#  /etc/xrdp/sesman.ini: The 'X11DisplayOffset' and 'ListenPort' option
+#  /etc/xrdp/xrdp.ini: The 'port' option
 ```

 Next, use the remote desktop tool of MS Windows (or anything supporting RDP) to get inside the HMP container.
 ```